ten7/handbook.ten7.com/_pages/05_howwedothings.md

 We don’t believe in meetings for meetings’ sake.
 We’ll only hold meetings if we have a goal, if we need to meet with a client, or if it’s more efficient to hash things out in a meeting vs. doing it over Slack.

 We have a weekly company meeting each Monday at 9:30 a.m.
 CST.
 Ivan will share updates, the team can connect, and anyone can bring any topic to the table.
+We'll always record this meeting so you can watch it later if you're not able to join.

 You'll also likely have a daily [standup](https://en.wikipedia.org/wiki/Stand-up_meeting), depending on which projects you're working on.